pcorey/pcorey.github.io/_posts/2017-05-08-graphql-authentication-with-elixir-and-absinthe.markdown

 <pre class='language-elixir'><code class='language-elixir'>
-field :sign_out, type: :user do resolve auth &handle_sign_out/2 end
+field :sign_out, type: :user do middleware InjectDetect.Middleware.Auth resolve auth &handle_sign_out/2 end
 </code></pre>

-You’ll notice that we’re decorating our `&handle_sign_out/2`{:.language-elixir} resolver with a new `auth`{:.language-elixir} function.
-As you might have guessed, the `auth`{:.language-elixir} function is where we’re enforcing an authentication check.
+You’ll notice that we’ve added a call to an [Absinthe `middleware`{:.language-elixir} module](https://hexdocs.pm/absinthe/Absinthe.Middleware.html) before the call to our `&handle_sign_out/2`{:.language-elixir} resolver.
+As you might have guessed, the `InjectDetect.Middleware.Auth`{:.language-elixir} module is where we’re enforcing an authentication check.

 <pre class='language-elixir'><code class='language-elixir'>
+defmodule InjectDetect.Middleware.Auth do
+  @behavior Absinthe.Middleware

+  def call(resolution = %{context: %{user_id: _}}, _config) do
+    resolution
+  end

-def auth(resolver) do
+  def call(resolution, _config) do
+    resolution
-  error = {:error, %{code: :not_authenticated,
+    |> Absinthe.Resolution.put_result({:error, %{code: :not_authenticated,
                                                  error: "Not authenticated",
-                     message: "Not authenticated"}}
+                                                 message: "Not authenticated"}})
-  fn
-    (_args, %{context: %{user_id: nil}})     -> error
-    (args, info = %{context: %{user_id: _}}) -> resolver.(args, info)
-    (_args, _info)                           -> error
   end

 end
 </code></pre>

-The `auth`{:.language-elixir} function actually takes in our resolver function (`&handle_sign_out/2`{:.language-elixir}) as an argument, and returns a new resolver in its place.

-The newly returned resolver function pattern matches on the GraphQL context, looking for a non-`nil`{:.language-elixir} `user_id`{:.language-elixir}.
-If it finds one, it calls the passed in `resolver`{:.language-elixir} function and returns the result.

-Otherwise, if no user is signed in, it returns a `:not_authenticated`{:.language-elixir} error back to the client.
+The `call`{:.language-elixir} function is our entry-point into our middleware module.
+It takes an `Absinthe.Resolution`{:.language-elixir} struct as an argument, which contains the current GraphQL context.

+If the context contains a `user_id`{:.language-elixir}, we know that the user making the request is authorized.
+We can return the unmodified `resolution`{:.language-elixir} from our middleware function, which lets it continue on to the `&handle_sign_out/2`{:.language-elixir} resolver function.

+Otherwise, if no `user_id`{:.language-elixir} is found in the context, we use `Absinthe.Resolution.put_result`{:.language-elixir} to modify the `resolution`{:.language-elixir} struct before returning it from our middleware.
+Giving the `resolution`{:.language-elixir} a result, in this case a `:not_authenticated`{:.language-elixir} `:error`{:.language-elixir} tuple, will short circuit the query or mutation’s resolution and immediately return that result to the client.

-That’s a long way of saying that only signed in users can execute the `sign_out`{:.language-elixir} mutation.
+This piece of middleware effectively prevents unauthenticated users from accessing the `sign_out`{:.language-elixir} mutation.

 Beautiful.

-This decorator pattern is extremely powerful.
-It can easily be extended to check for specific user roles or other criteria and easily added to an existing query or mutation.
+This middleware pattern is extremely powerful.
+It can easily be extended to check for specific user roles or other criteria, and can be easily added to an existing query or mutation.

-Additionally, multiple decorator functions can be chained together to create a very readable, declarative authentication and authorization scheme around your GraphQL API.
+Additionally, multiple middleware modules or functions can be chained together to create a very readable, declarative authentication and authorization scheme around your GraphQL API.

 ## Final Thoughts